smeee23/just_cause/docs/index.md

 Users share Causes they create or feel passionate about on social media by clicking the share icons in the  Pool.
 This creates a post with a link on the platform for friends to follow and contribute.

-Contributors can see and withdraw deposits from pools under Contributions in the Dashboard tab.
+Contributors are able to see and withdraw deposits from pools they have contributed to under Contributions in the Dashboard tab.

 </div>